The Effects of High Latitude Dust on Arctic Atmosphere

 glacial rock dust,” reads the Michigan company’s brand strategy page.

 In the heavily-glaciated Pacific Northwest, a cannabis varietal named “Glacier OG” is bred by RedEyed Genetics, a cannabis seed distributor.
-Marijuana is also legal in Alaska, the US state with the most glaciers.
+The plant is also legal in Alaska, the US state with the most glaciers.
 The rapidly melting glaciers there have contributed more to sea level rise than any glacier region in the world since 1961.
-A marijuana manufacturer, Glacier Extracts, is based in Anchorage.
+A cannabis manufacturer, Glacier Extracts, is based in Anchorage.
 The operation’s tagline “Not Just Pure: Glacier Pure,” capitalizes on the untainted quality of glaciers.